Rafael-Marinho/ConvTraining/README.md

 ...
 AND that's it.
 Just let the computer train the neural network for a couple of hours (or even days, it's up to you).
 Use that time to sleep, work, play a good grunge song, learn Russian, meditate, live, love or think about your Ph.D.

 ## Network activation:
 So you trained the weights for a long time.
-Make it worth by accessing the backup directory and take the weight files (the Model_best.weights is the guy you has been waiting for).
+Make it worth by accessing the backup directory and take the weight files (the Model_best.weights is the guy you have been waiting for).

 Take the Model_best.weights, rename it to "Model.weights" and move it to the Networks directory (replace the one there).
 Also, move the Model.cfg and Model.names to the same directory.